healthintegrator/gcloud-utils/README.md

   with the arguments passed at the command-line.
 It uses a (temporary) volume for authentication credentials, but is able to reuse a named volume between calls when such a volume name is passed as an argument.
+* [gcloud-ifcreate.sh](./gcloud-ifcreate.sh) is a Docker wrapper around all `gcloud` CLI commands that support the list/create operations.
+It will list resources, looking for an existing one with the name passed at the CLI, and create it if it did not exist without generating any error.

 The utilities are constructed on top of a library aiming at hiding most of the `gcloud` calling details.
 The library is able to detect the latest numbered